riteshsharma29/NLP/README.md

 #command prompt Sample code to download the language model is as follows :

 import stanza
-# to download language model for Afrikaans
+# For eg to download language model for Afrikaans run below command
 stanza.download('af')
-# to download language model for German
+# For eg to download language model for German run below command
 stanza.download('de')
-# to download multilingual model
+# to download multilingual model run below command
 stanza.download("multilingual")

 Update langtable sheet in stanza_supported_languages.xlsx if you wish to add OR delete languages.
 Mostly nlp_langid	are transid same however google around for transid.